Amani5576/Amani5576/README.md

 🌱 I’m currently learning python and C++.

-One o my first projects was to work with fit files and extract temperature readings from free data on NGC 3576 emission nebula.
+One of my first projects was to work with fit files and extract temperature readings from free data on NGC 3576 emission nebula.

 📫 How to reach me:

 -email: smmnjoroge@gmail.com
 -Phone No: +27 66 109 4789 or +254 769 194 234